hashicorp/consul-smi-controller/example/README.md

 working with Kuberentes, K8s service tokens can be associated with Consul ACL tokens.

 When a service starts it uses the service token from the assigned K8s service account to obtain a Consul ACL token.
-K8s service tokens are cryptographically verifiable and before Consul issues the ACL token which can be used to obtain a service mesh identity it validates the K8s service token with the K8s API.
+K8s service tokens are cryptographically verifiable, before Consul issues the ACL token which can be used to obtain a service mesh identity, it validates the K8s service token with the K8s API.
 The name of the service account is mapped to a service identity inside of Consul, this is linked to the ACL token which is returned to the service.